 What does a chickenpox rash look like?

 Typically chickenpox appears as crops of red spots, which then turn into small fluid-filled, itchy blisters.
 “Over a few days, the blisters crust over, forming little scabs, and then finally fade away,” says Dr Philippa.

 Where on my child’s body will the chickenpox spots be?
 The spots can appear anywhere on the body, including on the scalp.
 They may be concentrated all in one place or they may spread to other areas of the body.

 At what age can a child get chickenpox?
 Any age.
-Most children will catch chickenpox at some point; babies can catch it, too.
+Most children will catch chickenpox at some point before the age of 10; babies can catch it, too.